Ridley Audit

 What conscious and unconscious rules do we use when reading the Bible?
 How does the overall story hold together?
 How can we guard against choosing a page at random and making it say what we want it to say?
 This unit draws our attention to the different ‘lenses’ through which we approach Scripture.
 We learn and practise skills using a ‘microscope’: paying attention to the finer details of a passage.
 We rehearse the importance of the ‘telescope’: seeing where our passage fits into the big picture of God’s mission.
 We explore other lenses that different interpreters try – and, of course, we are concerned with how we can responsibly apply Scripture to our contemporary lives and churches.

-From Adam and Eve to Abraham, Moses, King David and everyone in between, this subject encourages us with the faithfulness of God throughout history.
+From Adam and Eve to Abraham, Moses, King David and everyone in between, this unit encourages us with the faithfulness of God throughout history.
 We see how, in the midst of a fallen world, God created a people for himself and restored the ideals of creation through a tiny, insignificant nation and, eventually, through the royal line of David.
 We see the depths of Israel’s sin, their horrific acts of idolatry and apostasy; but we see also the heights of God’s love, the strength of his saving arm and his faithfulness to his promises.
-This subject provides a helpful overview of the first part of the Old Testament up until 2 Kings, with a focus on the Old Testament covenants and key themes that develop from Genesis to Kings.
+This unit provides a helpful overview of the first part of the Old Testament up until 2 Kings, with a focus on the Old Testament covenants and key themes that develop from Genesis to Kings.
 Along the way, we have the chance to think further about some of the difficult parts of the Old Testament, such as the topics of creation and Canaanite genocide, that arise in everyday conversation.

 Professional Development Units